Urnaloricus

 Urnaloricus is a genus of loricifera; it is distinct enough to belong to its own family, Urnaloricidae.
-Loricifera are phylum that are animals that live in marine area only, and very small in size.
+Loricifera are a phylum of animals that live in marine areas only, and are very small in size.
 The Urnaloricus was found Southwest in the Faroe Islands, North Atlantic.
 It was the thirty-eighth loriciferan species found.
 One part of the life cycle is the Higgins larva and it is introverted with eight two-segmented clavoscalids.